Skip to main content

 # Fixed typo in prompt instructions

-edgit tag create extraction-prompt v1.0.1
+edgit tag create prompts/extraction v1.0.1

 Reference Versions in Ensembles